4.5 Magnitude Earthquake Reported Near Odessa-Midland - NewsBreak

 4.5 Magnitude Earthquake Reported Near Odessa-Midland

 The U.S Geological Survey reported a 4.5 magnitude earthquake on Monday, December 27th, near Midland-Odessa.
-The quake struck at 7:55 p.m. approximately 11.1 miles north of...b93.net
+The quake struck at 7:55 p.m. approximately 11.1 miles north of...kfyo.com

 The U.S Geological Survey reported a 4.5 magnitude earthquake on Monday, December 27th, near Midland-Odessa.
-The quake struck at 7:55 p.m. approximately 11.1 miles north of...b93.net
+The quake struck at 7:55 p.m. approximately 11.1 miles north of...kfyo.com

 Comments / 0